 But Stanley Kubrick is not the only director to mine the archives of classical music for inspiration.

-“O Fortuna” is from Carl Orff’s Carmina Burana.
-The piece has been called “the most overused piece of music in film history,” and shows up in dozens of movies, movie trailers, commercials, and TV.
+Carl Orff’s “O Fortuna” has been called “the most overused piece of music in film history,” and shows up in dozens of movies, movie trailers, commercials, and TV.

 Putting The Original into Original Soundtrack